-13)is the sense of inferiority only found in Horace's work?
+13)is the sense of inferiority only found in Horace's work? no it's found everywhere in Roman (latin) literature (eg; Quintilian, Seneca)

 14) whose culture was more sophisticated?

 the Romans felt that Greece was, and thats why they felt inferior